A Day in the Life

 Meet the staffers who make a visit so memorable for guests

 The memory of a vacation is defined not just by the things you do in a destination but also by the people you meet along the way.
-Consider the Ohio State Park Lodges operated by Xanterra Parks & Resorts.
+Consider the Ohio State Park Lodges.
 The staff members take pride in being a part of your visitor experience whether helping you to your cabin or planning your morning round of golf.

 They have a vested interest in your stay.
 From the front desk receptionist who accommodates special needs in your room to the activity coordinator who remembers your name and experiences from last year, each employee is committed to the small details behind the scenes.
 Those personal touches are what make your getaway special.